It's a "retelling" of sorts of the Taming of the Shrew. There's even a funny moment when the play itself is mentioned.

 I was expecting more humor in this, so I'm somewhat disappointed, but I believe people looking for a lot of sex and a mega alpha male will love it.
 Personally, I hate alpha males, especially ones that don't change enough in the end.
 And I thought him really stupid.
 Whereas I got he had to be a jerk to go with the theme here, forbidding your wife to play with knives AFTER she fends off an attacker with one is just....dumb.
 I never grew to like the guy.

-Three stars.
+Three bikes.
 I got this from netgalley.